Plasma display: Design

 A panel of a plasma display typically comprises millions of tiny compartments in between two panels of glass.
 These compartments, or "bulbs" or "cells", hold a mixture of noble gases and a minuscule amount of another gas (e.g., mercury vapor).
 Just as in the fluorescent lamps over an office desk, when a high voltage is applied across the cell, the gas in the cells forms a plasma.
 With flow of electricity (electrons), some of the electrons strike mercury particles as the electrons move through the plasma, momentarily increasing the energy level of the atom until the excess energy is shed.
 Mercury sheds the energy as ultraviolet (UV) photons.
 The UV photons then strike phosphor that is painted on the inside of the cell.
 When the UV photon strikes a phosphor molecule, it momentarily raises the energy level of an outer orbit electron in the phosphor molecule, moving the electron from a stable to an unstable state; the electron then sheds the excess energy as a photon at a lower energy level than UV light; the lower energy photons are mostly in the infrared range but about 40% are in the visible light range.
 Thus the input energy is converted to mostly infrared but also as visible light.
 The screen heats up to between 30 and 41 C during operation.
 Depending on the phosphors used, different colors of visible light can be achieved.
 Each pixel in a plasma display is made up of three cells comprising the primary colors of visible light.
 Varying the voltage of the signals to the cells thus allows different perceived colors.

 The long electrodes are stripes of electrically conducting material that also lies between the glass plates in front of and behind the cells.
 The "address electrodes" sit behind the cells, along the rear glass plate, and can be opaque.
-The transparent display electrodes are mounted in front of the cell, along the front glass plate.
+The transparent display bus electrodes are mounted in front of the cell, along the front glass plate.
 As can be seen in the illustration, the electrodes are covered by an insulating protective layer.
 A magnesium oxide layer may be present to protect the dielectric layer and to emit secondary electrons.

 Control circuitry charges the electrodes that cross paths at a cell, creating a voltage difference between front and back.
 Some of the atoms in the gas of a cell then lose electrons and become ionized, which creates an electrically conducting plasma of atoms, free electrons, and ions.
 The collisions of the flowing electrons in the plasma with the inert gas atoms leads to light emission; such light-emitting plasmas are known as glow discharges.

 Relative spectral power of red, green and blue phosphors of a common plasma display.
 The units of spectral power are simply raw sensor values (with a linear response at specific wavelengths).